 CATSINaM National Conference Series (CNCS)

-The Congress of Aboriginal and Torres Strait Islander Nurses and Midwives (CATSINaM) National Conferences are the biggest member-focussed events in our calendar.
+The Congress of Aboriginal and Torres Strait Islander Nurses and Midwives (CATSINaM) National Conferences are the biggest member-focused events in our calendar.
 The conferences incorporate celebrations of culture, Aboriginal and/or Torres Strait Islander knowledges as well as our members’ invaluable contribution to the health system.
 Delegates who attend CATSINaM’s conferences have described our events as a ‘family reunion’ and ‘cultural top up’ that they need to get them through the year.

 Aboriginal and Torres Strait Islander Nurses and Midwives play a pivotal and respected role in achieving health equality across Australia’s health system for Aboriginal and Torres Strait Islander People and communities.
 CATSINaM’s conferences provide an opportunity for Aboriginal and Torres Strait Islander Nurses and Midwives including students to come together to network and share experiences.
 CATSINaM is using this platform to highlight the importance Aboriginal and Torres Strait Islander Nurses and Midwives bring to the Australian health system and that our people have been healing and birthing babies on Country for thousands of years.